Set Password for Internal PostgreSQL Instances

 alation_conf pgsql.config.password -c

-alation_conf alation_analytics.pgsql.password -c
+alation_conf lineage-service.pgsql.password -c

 4. Deploy the configuration: